ShiftGrit Psychology & Counselling - ptsd therapy calgary

 Our approach is designed to target the limiting beliefs that often result from trauma and use reconditioning the responses in the “walnut brain,” which is referred to as our primitive, pre-evolutionary brain, akin to our animal instincts.
 This process employs psychological techniques reminiscent of classical conditioning, as used by behaviourists like Pavlov with dogs, but in this case, it’s an inverted form of classical conditioning.
 By addressing the root causes of PTSD, our clients can experience significant improvements in their mental and emotional well-being.

 Reconditioning can be an effective approach for individuals with Post-Traumatic Stress Disorder (PTSD) by helping them confront and process the traumatic memories and associated emotions.
 The process incorporates elements of exposure therapy and integration techniques, which are tailored to address the specific needs of PTSD clients.
-Here’s how the Shift Protocol works for PTSD:
+Here’s how the Shift Program works for PTSD:

-• Assessment and psychoeducation: The therapist assesses the client’s PTSD symptoms and provides education about the disorder, the therapy process, and the rationale for using REI.
+• Assessment and psychoeducation: The therapist assesses the client’s PTSD symptoms and provides education about the disorder, the therapy process, and the rationale for using Reconditioning.
 Establishing a strong therapeutic alliance and a sense of trust is crucial for the success of the therapy.

 • Identifying traumatic memories: The therapist works with the client to identify specific traumatic memories that need to be addressed during therapy.
 These memories might be related to a single event or a series of events.